 Chickenfoot Lake in Little Lakes Valley

-Another fantastic spot in California, also located in the eastern Sierra Nevadas, is at Chickenfoot Lake on the Little Lakes Valley trail.
+Another fantastic spot for backpacking in California, also located in the eastern Sierra Nevadas, is at Chickenfoot Lake on the Little Lakes Valley trail.
 This is a popular spot for fishing and backpacking in California.
 Beginning your journey from the Mosquito Flat Trailhead, you will hike around 3.5 miles to the lake before setting up camp.
 Even though you might think 3.5 miles isn’t very far, this is at 10,000+ foot elevation and is considered a moderate hike, especially with a 30 pound pack on!
+That said, it is only 1000 feet in elevation, making this one of the easiest backpacking trips we have found in the Eastern Sierras.

-I wouldn’t call this a first timer’s backpacking trip, but it is definitely doable especially with several adults to spread out your belongings and food.
 Obviously there is water available at the lake, but make sure to bring adequate filtration (we love this water filter!).
 And don’t forget the camera/phone chargers.
 This is one of the most beautiful sites (other than Big Pine Lakes) on this list and you will want a ton of photos!